JoeRoddy/combust/README.md

 <b>valid data types: text, string, number, boolean, image</b>

-Generates front-end, data store, and db code for a new module.
+Generates front-end, data store, and database code for a new module.

 #### Extended Examples

-To create a blogging platform where blogs can have a title, a body, and a blog image, we would do something like:
+To create a blogging platform, where blogs can have a title, a body, and a blog image, we would do something like:

 ```sh
 combust generate blogs title:string body:text blogImage:image